 The improvement to your skin health is one of the biggest benefits of spending time in nature.

-I mean, I’m guilty of spending hours indoors every day because of what I do for a living.
+Full disclosure: I’m guilty of spending hours indoors every day because of what I do for a living.
 And do you know what?
 The artificial air is slowly but surely drying out my facial skin.
+Not cool.

 Being out in the fresh air opens up your pores, removes toxins and allows your skin to breathe better.
 The oxygen in the air is anti-inflammatory, antibacterial and gives you a glow like nothing else.